 Income protection also covers a range of health issues including back injury, cancer and heart disease, so the assurance you will get covered is there.

 TOP TIP: The longer your deferral period – (which is how long it’ll take between you making the claim and beginning to receive your payout) The longer your deferral rate is the cheaper your premiums will be.

 I would just like to say, that the financially devastating year that many of us have experienced has been a shock to all of us.
 If you have been through a tough time, give yourself a pat on the back.
 It has been a big challenge, I wish you the best of luck navigating out of this time.

-Making sure you protect yourself for the future and have a back up plan is going to be your route out of here and give you that financial safety net that you need for your own piece of mind.
+Making sure you protect yourself for the future and have a backup plan is going to be your route out of here and give you that financial safety net that you need for your own peace of mind.